wix-incubator/wix-rails-rss-feed-app/README.md

 ### Intro

 This is app is built using the same structure and concepts as the <a href="https://github.com/wix/wix-gae-rss-feed-app">RSS Feed on Google App Engine</a> but uses Ruby on Rails as it's backend.
-The client side (html/js/css) is EXACTLY identical.
+The client side (html/js/css) is identical.

 This project is set to work on your local dev machine using rails WEBrick server and a local sqlite3 database.